GoogleCloudPlatform/federated-learning/examples/federated-learning/tff/nvflare/README.md

 ![alt_text](../../../../assets/nvflare.svg "Infrastructure overview")

+As shown in the preceding diagram, the blueprint helps you to create and configure the following infrastructure components:
+- A persistent volume to store the Nvflare workspace
+- Two pods that are the clients that will be connected to the server in the nvidia-client1 and nvidia-client2 namespaces respectively
+- One pod that is the the server that will aggregate all the results from the computation in the nvflare-infra namespace

 ## 1. Create custom image
 For this demo to work, you have to create a custom image with TensorFlow and Nvflare installed.
 To create the image and push it on Artifact Registry, go to the `docker-image` and build the image: